- News Elephant 'Laden' dies after six days in captivity

 - Finance Anil Ambani And 4 Others Resign As RCom Directors

 - Education JEE Main 2020 Sample Question Paper With Solution For Numerical Value Section

 Every year on this day, World Population Day is celebrated to bring awareness about the exploding world population and the importance of reproductive health.
-This year the World Population Day theme is 'Family planning is a human right'.

 The primary aim in observing this day is to focus on the need and importance of controlling the world population.
 It also raises awareness about reproductive health because a large number of pregnant women succumb to poor reproductive health.

 The Main Objectives Of World Population Day: